 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your ankle issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your ankle pain.

-Our board-certified and fellowship-trained doctors, Dr. Brian Blair, Dr. Christopher Crosby, and Dr. Alexander Pappas, are highly skilled in their respected field of evaluating and treating ankle injuries and conditions.
+Our board-certified and fellowship-trained doctors, Dr. Brian Blair, Dr. Christopher Crosby, Dr. Edward Mikol, and Dr. Alexander Pappas, are highly skilled in their respected field of evaluating and treating ankle injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our ankle doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our ankle specialists are committed to pursuing nonsurgical options first, which can range from medications and physical therapy to pain injections.
 At the same time, our ankle surgeons will not hesitate to recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your ankle pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your ankle issue is normal.
 Schedule an appointment with one of our experienced ankle doctors by requesting an appointment online or calling one of our convenient locations: Carolina Forest, Conway, Murrells Inlet, or Carolina Forest Satellite.
 We’re ready to help restore you to better health.